Pafnuty Chebyshev

 Chebyshev is known for his fundamental contributions to the fields of probability, statistics, mechanics, and number theory.
 A number of important mathematical concepts are named after him, including the Chebyshev inequality (which can be used to prove the weak law of large numbers), the Bertrand–Chebyshev theorem, Chebyshev polynomials, Chebyshev linkage, and Chebyshev bias.

 Transcription

-The surname Chebyshev has been transliterated in several different ways, giving rise to one of the most well known data-retrieval nightmares in mathematical literature.
-Examples include Tchebichef, Tchebychev, Tchebycheff, Tschebyschev, Tschebyschef, Tschebyscheff, Čebyčev, Čebyšev, Chebysheff, Chebychov and Chebyshov (which provides the closest pronunciation in English to the correct pronunciation in old Russian).
+The surname Chebyshev has been transliterated in several different ways, including Tchebichef, Tchebychev, Tchebycheff, Tschebyschev, Tschebyschef, Tschebyscheff, Čebyčev, Čebyšev, Chebysheff, Chebychov and Chebyshov (which provides the closest pronunciation in English to the correct pronunciation in old Russian).
 Chebychev is an erroneous mixture between English and French transliterations.
 In English, the transliteration Chebyshev has gained widespread acceptance.
 The correct transliteration according to ISO 9 is Čebyšëv.
 The American Mathematical Society adopted the transcription Chebyshev in its Mathematical Reviews.

 His first name comes from the Greek Paphnutius (Παφνούτιος), which in turn takes its origin in the Coptic Paphnuty (Ⲡⲁⲫⲛⲟⲩϯ), meaning "that who belongs to God" or simply "the man of God".